BasLijten/blog/content/blog/getting-started-develop-for-xm-cloud-in-wsl2/index.md

 Username for 'https://github.com':
 ```

-Git is prompting for a plain password, whicih is deprecated.
+Git is prompting for a plain password, and this is deprecated functionality.
 I prefer to use the git credential manager for this, which can be referenced from windows:

 ```bash
 git config --global credential.helper "/mnt/c/Program\ Files/Git/mingw64/bin/git-credential-manager-core.exe"